Recent developments on Oka manifolds

 It was proved by Andrist, Shcherbina, and Wold \cite{AndristShcherbinaWold2016} that, in a Stein manifold $X$ of dimension at least three, every compact holomorphically convex set $K$ with infinitely many limit points has non-elliptic complement $X\setminus K$.
 An important point in the proof is that every holomorphic line bundle $E\to X\setminus K$ extends to a holomorphic line bundle on the complement of at most finitely many points, and hence a spray $F:E\to X$ defined on such a bundle cannot have values contained in $X\setminus K$.
 Together with Theorem \ref{th:complement} this gives the following corollary which answers a question of Gromov \cite[3.2.A'']{Gromov1989} (see also \cite[p.\ 325]{Forstneric2017E}).

-\begin{corollary} For every compact polynomially convex set $K\subset \C^n$, $n\ge 3$, with infinitely many limit points, the complement $\C^n\setminus K$ is Oka but not subelliptic.
-The analogous result holds in any Stein manifold with the density property of dimension $\ge 3$ in place of $\C^n$. \end{corollary}
+\begin{corollary} Let $n\ge 3$.
+For every compact polynomially convex set $K\subset \C^n$ with infinitely many limit points the complement $\C^n\setminus K$ is Oka but not subelliptic.
+The analogous result holds in any Stein manifold of dimension $\ge 3$ with the density property. \end{corollary}

 The first known examples of Oka manifolds which fail to be subelliptic were given by Kusakabe in \cite{Kusakabe2020PAMS}.
 One of the main results of that paper is the following.